vdaluz/trello-extractor/README.md

 # Trello Board Extractor

-A tool to extract and preserve Trello boards before account deletion, creating organized folder structures with markdown files and downloaded attachments.
+A tool to extract and preserve Trello boards, creating organized folder structures with markdown files and comprehensive metadata preservation.

 ## Features